OperatorFoundation/TransmissionAndroid/README.md

 # TransmissionAndroid
- A Kotlin implemetation of the Transmission library.
+ A Kotlin implementation of the Transmission library.